 This work was expanded from 2012 to 2015 with funding from the US Embassy to train 120 mediators country wide.
 RESTORE Belize then leveraged funding in 2016 and 2017 for court-connected family mediation through the Youth Violence Prevention Programme (PreJuve) and in 2018 is partnering with the Youth and Community Transformation Project (YCT) to conduct conflict mediation trainings.

 Goals: The primary goals of the conflict mediation programme are to strengthen Belize’s national capacity to manage conflict peacefully and to create a group of trained conflict mediators who work directly with vulnerable communities to resolve disputes.

 Conflict mediation training provides communities with essential skills such as anger management, conflict de-escalation, respectful communication, and creative problem-solving skills.

-- Peer-to-peer mediation programs in Southside Belize City High Schools and a youth detention centre.
-Although some high schools in Belize already had peer counseling programmes, these peer mediation training sessions enhanced the efficacy of the peer counceling program by providing additional conflict resolution tools to the peer counselors.
+Peer mediation programmes in Southside Belize City High Schools and a youth detention centre.
+Although some high schools in Belize already have peer counseling programmes, these peer mediation training sessions enhance the efficacy of the peer counselling program by providing additional conflict resolution tools to the peer counselors.

 This utilizes the increased capacity of conflict mediators under the Mediation Training Workshops who then will be able to train and guide peer helpers and prefects in peer mediation.